-Around one million years ago, at the centre of the Bohemian Massif, an ancient river first encountered the rigid sandstone of Letná, setting the stage for the emergence of medieval Prague.
-The city has not only been shaped by its geological foundations but has also continually drawn the attention of natural scientists.
-In the early 19th century, Joachim Barrande meticulously charted Prague’s Ordovician strata and the extravagant organisms preserved in its rock, contributing to the foundation of the discipline of modern palaeontology.
+Prague’s geological foundations have long attracted the attention of natural scientists.
+Around 1.5 million years ago, at the centre of the Bohemian Massif, the river Vltava first encountered the rigid sandstone of Letná, setting the stage for the emergence of medieval Prague.
+In the early 19th century, the French geologist and palaeontologist Joachim Barrande meticulously charted Prague’s Ordovician strata and the organisms preserved in its rock, contributing to the foundation of the discipline of modern palaeontology.

-Tadeas Riha is an architect practising in London and Prague.
-His experience includes curation and design of the XVI Venice Biennale Pavilion of Estonia – the Weak Monument, the Park Books publication Steel Cities exploring the landscapes of logistics or, as part of his previous long-term engagement at 6a architects, co-ordinating the community-lead Holborn House project.
-Tadeas likes looking at nature through architectural tools.
+Tadeáš Říha is an architect practising in London and Prague.
+His experience includes curation and design of the exhibition Weak Monument at the Pavilion of Estonia for the 16th Venice Architecture Biennale in 2018, and the edited publication, Steel Cities: The Architecture of Logistics in Central and Eastern Europe (2020).
+He has worked at 6a architects on projects including the Holborn House community centre in London.
+Tadeáš likes looking at nature through architectural tools.

 This programme is a collaboration between the AA and the Czech Technical University in Prague, with further partners to be confirmed in spring.